tundish/blathnaid/app/tale.rst

 The front part of the forge, where the anvil sat, was open on three sides.
 There stood the Blacksmith, warming against the furnace.
-He had been watching Jack approach up the path, and could tell from Morten's stepping what the matter was about.
+He had been watching Jack approach up the path, and he could tell from Morten's stepping what the matter was about.

 He took the end of rope from Jack's hand and steadied Morten for a moment.
 Then he led the horse to a rail where he tied him up next to a butt of water.